 Leaves and Withdrawal

-A student who does not register for two or more semesters and returns to the college is required to follow the catalog requirements at the time they are readmitted to the college.
+A student who does not register for two or more semesters and returns to the college is required to follow the catalog requirements at the time they return to the college.

 Medical Leave of Absence

 Students may request a leave of absence from Canisius College when a medical condition significantly interferes with their ability to function at the college.
 This policy is intended to assist students with an absence of one to two semesters.
 It is not intended to allow a long period of absence during a single semester.
 A student taking a leave of absence for medical reasons will not be eligible to complete courses within the semester for which the medical leave of absence is approved.

 Students must submit a written request for a medical leave of absence with the Griff Center for Academic Engagement (OM 013).
 For a leave of absence to be considered, a student must provide written verification from a licensed health/mental health professional of the presence and/or severity of a medical condition.
 Questions or concerns should be directed to the Griff Center for Academic Engagement.

 A student granted a leave of absence will be expected to return to Canisius College after the leave has ended.
 Failure to return from a leave of absence after two semesters results in a formal academic withdrawal from Canisius College.
 A registration hold will be placed on the student’s account during a leave of absence.